Functional Design and Architecture (Second Edition)

 There are several real-world projects based on the ideas from the book:

 • Juspay’s EulerHS framework (Haskell).
 A full-fledged framework for simple building web backends in Haskell.
-Has many subsystems already integrated.
-Provides own philosophy of layering, testing, application architecture.
+Provides own philosophy of layering, testing, and application architecture.
 The older brother of Hydra.
-Supports SQL DBs (MySQL, Postgres, SQLite), KVDBs (Redis), logging, multithreading, automatic regression testing and more.
+Supports SQL DBs (MySQL, Postgres, SQLite), KVDBs (Redis), logging, multithreading, automatic regression testing, and more.

 • Juspay’s Presto framework (PureScript).
 Framework for building mobile apps using a handy eDSL.